aspelfrey/personal-website/cv.md

 Grant for research and development of 3D-printed models for use in calculus courses provided by ASSETT (Arts and Sciences Support of Education Through Technology) at the University of Colorado Boulder in 2015.

 ## Talks and Presentations

 A. Sparks.
+Desmos Activities for Calculus.
+Presented at the Professional Learning Community meeting at Colorado School of Mines; September 28, 2022; Golden, CO.

+A. Sparks.
+Online Activities for In-person or Remote Multivariable Calculus Courses.
+Presented and ran a workshop at the SIGMAA IBL Fall Speaker Series 2022; August 25, 2022; Via Zoom.

+A. Sparks.
 Clonoids into Finite Target Algebras without Cube Terms.
 Invited speaker at Joint Mathematics Meetings, AMS Special Session on Algebras and Algorithms; January 15, 2020; Denver, CO.